AlexDeran/Biblio-Alex/README.md

 A online library project with a login module separating the librarian (admin) and the customers.

-Sensible data encrypted in a DB obviously.
+Sensible data are encrypted in a DB obviously.

 Admin has a "management" page where he can manage borrowed and returning books from customers, add and delete, books and authors from the catalog.